Last Updated on March 3, 2021 by Facundo

-This means that they will help remove the reflection of the soundwaves on the hard surfaces inside the room but won’t provide as much isolation from outside noise.
+This means that they will help remove the reflection of the soundwaves on the hard surfaces inside the room but won’t provide as much isolation from outside world.

-They still help with lowering outside noise, just not as much as we were led to believe, in fact most curtains, especially the thicker ones, help with this.
+They still help with lowering outside noise, just not as much as we were led to believe.

 This means that if you have a lot of exterior noise, using soundproofing curtains will help, but if you really want to reduce the exterior noise as much as possible, then you should consider installing soundproof windows.